alleyinteractive/sasslint-webpack-plugin/README.md

-# !!!
-IMPORTANT !!!
+**NOTE**
 Due to how non-js files are handled via webpack, this has had to switch to a plugin instead of a loader.
-Please be aware that this will break current installs, simple change although.
+Please be aware that this will break current installs, it is a simple change from the loader to a plugin although.

-# sasslint-plugin
+# Sasslint Plugin

-> sasslint plugin for webpack
+> Ssasslint plugin for Webpack

 ## Install